kma-code/Phaseless-Alignment-Learning/PAL MC/README.md

 - `base_model` implements backprop (by setting WPP = BPP.T) and feedback alignment on the classic dendritic MC model of arXiv:1810.11393
 - `noise_model` implements our algorithm PAL to learn BPP

-Parameters: see `params.json` example file.
+Parameters: see `params.json` example file for all required paramters.
+Some relevant information:
 - `dt`: step size for Euler solver in ms. Standard: `1e-2`
-- `Tpres`: presentation time in ms. Standard: `1`

-Relevant parameters for PAL:
+- `Tpres`: presentation time in ms. Standard: `1` Relevant parameters for PAL:
 - `dtxi`: after how many ms to sample new noise.
 Standard: set to `dt`.
 - `tauxi`: time constant of Ornstein-Uhlenbeck noise.
 Standard: `10 * dt`